 - Sign up to Veganuary’s emails.
-They send an email every day during Veganuary, each is full of guidance, tips, recipes, chain restaurant offers and more than can help you keep on track.
+They send an email every day during Veganuary, each is full of guidance, tips, recipes, chain restaurant offers, and more that can help you keep on track.

 - Follow Veganuary on social media.
-Throughout January they will be sharing everything they can to help those taking part so take advantage.
+Throughout January they share everything they can to help those taking part, so take advantage.

-- Use hashtags on social to ask for help!
-Vegans want non-vegans to become vegan, so many of them are willing to help assist with tips to help you stay on track.
+- Use hashtags on social media to ask for help!
+Many vegans are very supportive of non-vegans that want to become vegan and are willing to assist with tips and information to help you stay on track.
 Many of them have been where you are, so don’t worry about asking for help.